davidstutz/superpixel-benchmark/docs/BENCHMARK.md

         Waterpixels.
         Transactions on Image Processing 24 (11) (2015) 3707–3716.

-## Average Boundary Recall, Average Undersegmentation Error and Average Explained Variation
+## Average Metrics

-In order to render Boundary Recall, Undersegmentation Error and Explained Variation independent of the number of generated superpixels, the area above (and below and above) the corresponding curves is used to summarize performance.
-To avoid confusion, these metrics are called Average Recall, Average Undersegmentation Error and Average Explained Variation.
+In order to render Boundary Recall, Undersegmentation Error and Explained Variation independent of the number of generated superpixels, the area above (or below in the case of Undersegmentation Error) the corresponding curves is used to summarize performance.